 Hostile acquisitions have long been considered to be taboo in Japan.
-However, in 2019, 2020 and 2021, there were a few notable hostile transactions in which reputable large Japanese companies commenced tender offers without prior agreements with the target companies, and some of which ended successfully for the acquirer.
+However, the number of hostile transactions has risen since 2019, and some of which ended successfully for the acquirer.
 Hostile transactions are no longer unusual.

 24. What protections do directors of a target company have against a hostile approach?